dfithian/th-tutorial/src/Exercise02.md

   in lamCaseE (happyPath conNames)

--- |`spliceValues f g tyName conNames` takes a list of constructor names `conNames` as well as a matching function `f` -- for the constructor names, a fallback `g` function for the catch-all case, and a type name `tyName`.
-It splices them -- in a `\ case` expression.
-For the `Pet` example you would pass in something like:
+-- |`spliceValues f g tyName conNames` takes a list of constructor names `conNames` as well as a matching function `f` -- for the constructor names, and a type name `tyName`.
+It splices them in a `\ case` expression.
+For the `Pet` example -- you would pass in something like:
 --
 -- @
 -- putStrLn $(stringE . pprint =<< spliceValues (litP .
 StringL <=< trimAndLowerTH ''Pet) ['PetDog, 'PetCat, 'PetTeddyBear])